bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 ```
 <!-- type: tab-end -->

 You can sort the products that are returned using the `sort` field.
-Here is an example request that searches for products using a search term and sorts the products in alphabetical order:
+Here is an example query that searches for products using a search term and sorts the returned products in alphabetical order:

 <!--
 type: tab